 Things We Like:

-- Height-adjustable double spot allows for various cup size
+- The height-adjustable double spot allows for various cup size

-- A diverse menu of twelve drinks and you have the option of making doppios
+- A diverse menu of twelve drinks with the option of making doppios

-- Additional choice for preground coffee—great if someone in the house likes decaf
+- Bypass chute for preground coffee—great if someone in the house likes decaf

-- Plastic construction can feel flimsy (especially if you’re used to metal espresso machines)
+- The plastic construction can feel flimsy (especially if you’re used to metal espresso machines)

 The Jura A9 is a top-of-the-line machine that’s packed full of high-tech features without losing sight of the ultimate goal of making a great cup of coffee.

-One of our favorite features on the Jura A9 is the double spouts that shoot out both coffee and milk.
+One of our favorite features on the Jura A9 is the double spouts that dispense both coffee and milk.
 If you’re only making one cup of coffee, the machine uses both spouts, filling up your mug all the faster.

-However, you also have the option to make two drinks at once—either just plain espresso or more complicated milk drinks, such as a latte or cappuccino.
+However, you also have the option to make two drinks at once—either just plain espresso or more complicated milk drinks such as a latte or cappuccino.
 This conveniently allows two people in your household to have hot coffee at the same time.

-If you want to have a large cappuccino, you need a taller cup and, therefore, a higher sprout.
+For instance, if you want to have a large cappuccino, you need a taller cup and, therefore, a higher spout.
 Consider what would happen if you tried to make espresso in a small cup without being about to adjust it: the coffee would fall from a great height and splash all over the place.